Notes

 So: control and fear.
 Elements of songwriting, or at least, this song’s writing, and the human experience as a whole.
 Bear with me for a bit now.
 A theory: our minds can’t process that there is no organizational principle to the universe besides the forces that hold atoms together.
 And from what I understand, that force is itself a statistical anomaly that we only know succeeded because we’re here to see it.
 We’re the roulette ball instead of the number on the wheel, for only this once.
 So we prefer to operate as if *we* can hold shit together, that we have a semblance of control, because the alternative is unthinkable.
 So we make narratives, craft lifestyles, engage in multi-level marketing schemes.
 On a grander scale, we talk about avoiding our fate or finding our destiny, a topic of human philosophy since forever.
 But there is no way to do any of it, of course.
 You can only hope to find yourself, who you are; and even then, you’re not finished, cuz you gotta love who you find, and like any relationship, that takes honesty, communication, and patience.
 People who get hit with the thunderbolt and are instantly, unswayably in love with themselves at first sight are, in my opinion, at a disadvantage.
 And most likely assholes.

-Now, given the barrage of societal pressures put upon us daily, the baseline of existence is hard enough.
+Now, given the barrage of socioeconomic pressures put upon us daily, the baseline of existence is hard enough.
 Our technological advancements surpass our evolutionary capacity to cope with said advancements by orders of magnitude, and whatever fraying and faults we see in our society, I believe, are the result of that.
 There’s too much stimulus and it scrunches up our capacity to be present, to focus, to be emotionally detached when it counts, to quell impulse and hold off instant gratification, and puts it all through a wood chipper.
 As a consequence, adults act like children, or at least, not like adults; and as a culture we are obsessed with the past, or regard it as a glory day, when we were younger and things were, at least to our recollection, simpler, because there was a parent taking care of 70% of the responsibility of survival.
 The privilege of a simpler life was the water we didn’t even realize we were swimming in, like David Foster Wallace’s fish.
 Obviously this doesn’t apply to everyone but it seems widespread enough that we had to create the word “adulting,” as if it’s trade work, like being a plumber.

 So ultimately, you can only work on determining who you are in the face of this constantly mutating culture and its vast apathy; and to brace for the impact of whatever this dispassionate, godless, faceless, sky-sized beast of an existence sends at you.
 What happens is out of your control.
 But you have choices in the face of random happenings.
 You can control your destiny and/or what your “fate” will be.
 Not that you are *in* control, but you *have* control, less like the driver of a race car, more like the pilot of a tanker ship.
 You can turn the wheel, you can hit the brakes, but things don’t happen in an instant.

 So: how can you avert your fate, the silliest question in all of civilization and the biggest waste of time to ponder.
+But let’s waste.
 Our fates are determined only in the past tense, ya ever notice that?
 And it’s always bad, always a lament.
 “His fate was to die a banker.”
 Was that truly his fate?
 Well, it is now that’s he’s dead.
 When he was alive, though, not so much.
 If you are a banker, for instance, but don’t want to die a banker, or more specifically, be known as the person whose fate was to be a banker, then you can stop being a banker, if that sort of thing is important to you.

 “How can you say that, Tony?
 Oedipus was told his fate and yet, could not avoid it.”
 Oedipus is fiction, and never happened.
 Taking shit literally is horrible for us; it’s like we’re addicted to botching important lessons, despite our magnificent capacity to communicate and interpret complex meanings through allusion, metaphor, and symbolism.
 No wonder we pay our poets dogshit.
-Sorry guys.
+Sorry about that, guys.

 Fine, Tony but it’s not that simple, to change our fate.
 It’s so easy for you to say.
 You’re not a banker.
 Well, it is simple.
 But not easy.
 Nothing is easy.
 Love isn’t easy, hate isn’t easy, life ain’t easy, death ain’t easy, nor is science, nature, gardening, arson, birdwatching, budgeting, whatever.
 But it’s all pretty simple: when you can’t change the circumstances, change your approach to the circumstances.
 Like the poet says, we are entitled to our labor in this life, not the fruits of our labor.
 Now, that guy didn’t make the rules, he’s not even the ref, he’s just reading to us from the rulebook, as good poets do.
 Accept that, and things become simpler.
 Not necessarily easy, but simpler.
 You shall always grind.
 What shall you grind for?

-Like most things, the only answer we receive regarding our fate comes too late, and before that, we worry.
+Like most things, the only answer we receive regarding our fate comes too late, and before that, we fret.
 As if an arrow has been fired into the sky, and no matter where we move, it will be into its path.
 Cue the worrying and philosophical discourse.
 Perhaps the success of the thinking mind is to begin considering the present moment as our “fate.”
 Not defined by our glory days or formative days.
 The arrow is always above us, always at apex, but we are aiming it.
 We can change our mind and then change our fate.
 I guarantee you 100% that if you quit your job as a banker and go start collecting butterflies and teach children how to collect butterflies and educate little children about butterflies and you plant flowers to attract butterflies and become a friend to the butterflies, when you die absolutely no one will say your fate was to be a banker.
 A man’s character is his fate, as a fella in a toga once said.
 Amen, pal.

-This is not to say “what could I have done differently to avert x” is a dumb question.
+This is not to say “what could I have done differently to avert [x]” is a dumb question.
 We can learn from our experiences and not repeat them.
 Which is vital, because everything else around us in this godforsaken culture is inexorably, endlessly fluxing, but our ego wants everything to be the same because that’s nice and comforting, so we’ll try to act the same out of wish fulfillment because that’s an exercise in control.
 “I know what I’m doing, I’ve done it [x] number of times.”
 That feels good.
 And it was probably sound strategy a dozen millenia ago when day-to-day survival was not quite as multi-faceted and full of useless bullshit driving us slowly insane.

 Otherwise it’s best if our reaction to similar circumstances is not to do the same thing as last time, especially if the previous outcome sucked.
 But to ponder our grand “fate,” of which there is only one, which is determined by our actions and yet indeterminately scheduled, is to try to answer the question before we have finished asking it.
 So how do you determine your fate?
 Through decisions, now.
 Right now.
 Not back then, and not in the future.
 Controlling your moment and being — as every LinkedIn guru will tell you as they try to shred your serenity with their humble brags and dumb ideas — “present.”

 I guess making choices that feel like our own choices apparently isn’t enough freedom for us?
 What if we’re in the matrix?
 What if it’s all a simulation, etc., etc. So we must dig deeper.
 We really want to be sure we’re absolutely 100% in control, with no margin of error.
+Because if that’s not free will, then what is?

 Sounds like ego to me, but I’m no scientist.
 Fine.
 Again, we want to control everything.
 But knowing what little I know of humanity, my guess is that if someone handed us the reins to our electro-chemical processes and involuntary squishy machinations we would be dead in seconds.
 Most people don’t know how to maintenance a bike, and even when they do, they don’t.